Les1ie/simpleplot/README.md

 # Simpleplot

-A simple plot liblary used to plot graph with arrtibuted vertices and edges.
+A simple plot library used to plot graph with arrtibuted vertices and edges.

 ## Usage